muggy8/improbable/have-and-havenot/fm9kS34V.md

 Another 2 weeks passed since I started the summoning.

-I had been sleeping in what used to be Phanna's room entirely but nothing happened.
+I had been sleeping in what used to be Phanna's room all these past day but nothing happened.

 Thinking back, it took 4 or 5 weeks after I finished the initial prep to finally summon Phanna.